FREE Shipping on orders over $899

 6. Fried foods

-Fried foods are not only high in calories, but they are also often cooked in unhealthy oils that contain trans fats.
-These foods can increase cholesterol levels and contribute to insulin resistance.
+Fried foods are not only high in calories, but they're also often cooked in unhealthy oils containing trans fats.
+These foods can raise cholesterol levels and contribute to insulin resistance.

 Examples of fried foods to avoid: